Opening hours: 8.45am - 6pm

 R. v H – Aylesbury Crown Court

 • Contested Final POCA Confiscation Hearing – The Crown sought confiscation of ~£70,000.
-Following examination-in-chief of the defendant and submissions, the Defence succeeded on all contested issues, reducing the Confiscation Order by ~£53,000.
+Following examination-in-chief of the defendant and submissions.
+Defence succeeded on all contested issues, reducing the Confiscation Order by ~£53,000.

 Terrorism

 Theo has represented defendants in the preliminary stages of proceedings in terrorism related cases.
-His experience has meant that his is able to identify potential issues and advise at an early stage.
+His experience has meant that he is able to identify potential issues and advise at an early stage.

 Featured Cases: